St. John's College High School

-St. John's College High School (SJC, SJCHS, or St. John's) is a Catholic high school in Washington, D.C..
-Established in 1851, is the third oldest Christian Brothers school in the United States, and the oldest Army JROTC school.
-It was founded by Brother John of Mary, F.S.C., and two other Christian Brothers in St. Matthew's parish, at 15th and G Streets.
+St. John's College High School (SJC, SJCHS, or St. John's) is a Catholic high school in Washington, D.C.
+Established in 1851, it is the third oldest Christian Brothers school in the United States, and was one of the oldest Army JROTC schools until the program was abolished in 2019 in pursuit of a private "leadership academy" program with no relationship to the United States Armed Forces.

 History

-St. John's College was established for young men by Brother John of Mary, F.S.C., and two other Christian Brothers in St. Matthew's parish, 15th and G Streets NW.
-The three men had been members of the faculty of Calvert Hall College, Baltimore, since its founding in 1845.
-Because of space limitations, in 1866 the Brothers moved the school to Carroll Hall at 10th and G Streets NW at the invitation of Father Walter.
-In 1868, the Brothers returned to St. Matthew's parish at the request of Father Charles White, who had built a new school named St. Matthew's Institute at the corner of 16th and L Streets NW.

 In 1878, the Brothers purchased the property at 1225 Vermont Avenue NW from the estate of General Montgomery C. Meigs as the site for a new school building.
-In August of that year, the construction of the building was begun.
-At first it was known as St. John's Collegiate Institute, and finally, in 1887, it assumed the title of St. John's College.
+In August of that year, the construction of the building began.
+At first, it was known as St. John's Collegiate Institute, and in 1887, it assumed the title of St. John's College.
 That same year, the college was incorporated under the District of Columbia statutes with the power to confer the academic degrees of Bachelor of Arts and Master of Arts.
 At the commencement of June 26, 1888 two Bachelor of Arts, four Bachelor of Science, and three Master of Arts degrees were conferred on graduates.